Professional Development Opportunities for Classified and Professional/Technical Staff

 Mentoring Program for Classified Staff

-- Contributing to new or transitioning employees’ morale and sense of support and assistance in learning their new roles and responsibilities through open, timely and personal communication with a trained, classified staff mentor.
+- Contributing to new or transitioning employees’ morale and sense of support and assistance in learning their new roles and responsibilities through open, timely and personal communication with a classified staff mentor.

 - Encouraging rapid development of confidence and competence of new employees.

 - Promoting increased job satisfaction through increased knowledge and skill.